jeffreyadams/atlasofliegroups-docs/atlas_build/html/_sources/tutorial/video_1B/atlas_coordinates.txt

        atlas> rho(G)
        Value: [ 2, 1, 0, -1, -2 ]/1

-Remark: Once you defined a root datum or group atlas fixes some coordinates.
-However, as we have seen, it is often possible to redefine the group in a different way so that atlas' coordinates are easier to work with::
+Remark: Once you defined a root datum or group, ``atlas`` fixes some coordinates.
+However, as we have seen, it is often possible to redefine the group in a different way so that the coordinates are easier to work with::

        atlas> set rd=root_datum ([[6,2]],[[1,-2]])